 Any actual object of the senses is considered as a precipitation of an ideal.
 Just as no existing triangle is a pure triangle, since it must be either equilateral, isosceles, or scalene, so every object is a miscarriage of an ideal.
 In the course of practice one concentrates upon a given thing, rejecting this outer appearance and arriving at that ideal, which of course will not in any way resemble any of the objects which are its incarnations.
 It is with this in view that the verse tells us that the Soul must be united to the Silent Speaker.
-The words "Silent Speaker" may be considered as a hieroglyph of the same character as Logos, "T" or the Ineffable Name.
+The words "Silent Speaker" may be considered as a hieroglyph of the same character as Logos, "The logos," I logos, "The logos, "Th